Benchmarking Analytical Query Processing in Intel SGXv2: Scans in SGXv2

-Although the slowdown measured in the previous experiments is small, scans still have an overhead when executed inside the enclave.
-To check if the scan slowdown originates from one of the two operations exclusively or from their combination, we split up the column scan into its two base operations: reads of successive memory addresses and writes to successive memory addresses.
-For this micro-benchmark, we again use \texttt{pmbw}~\cite{bingmannPmbwParallelMemory2013} to issue read and write operations over varying array sizes.
-To prevent compilers from automatic vectorization of write loops and deletion of loops that only read data and do nothing with the result, the read and write loops in \texttt{pmbw} are written in assembly language~\cite{bingmannPmbwParallelMemory2013}.
-We extended \texttt{pmbw} to support the 512 bit AVX instructions of our CPU.

-\cref{fig:pmbw-linear} depicts the results of this benchmark.
-We show the performance of both 64 and 512 bit reads and writes issued inside an enclave to encrypted memory relative to the same operations issued on the plain CPU.
-For data sizes larger than cache, the results show that both linear reads and writes have slightly reduced performance.
-The highest reduction of \qty{5.5}{\percent} was measured for 64 bit reads.
-The slowdown of linear writes is only \qty{2}{\percent}.
-Therefore, the column scan slowdown of \qty{3}{\percent} can be explained by averaging the overheads of linear reads and writes.
-There likely is no overhead emerging from the combination of reads and writes.

-\paragraph{Lessons learned.} To conclude, when running a column scan operation optimized for maximum memory throughput in an SGXv2 enclave on one NUMA node, we see only very small overheads caused by memory encryption and decryption.
+\begin{lessons} \paragraph{Lessons learned.} The SGXv2 memory encryption mechanism causes minor overheads for column scans optimized for maximum memory throughput.
 The performance of this operation is, generally speaking, equivalent between normal CPU and enclave mode.
 This insight is independent of the number of CPUs employed for the scan and the ratio of reads and writes.
+We expect that other bandwidth-bound algorithms with linear access patterns, such as scalar functions, will behave similarly. \end{lessons}